morganedellavalle/Titanic_MachineLearning/README.md

 # Titanic_MachineLearning
-Kaggle competition - Predict survival on the Titanic using Excel, Python, R &amp; Random Forests
+Kaggle competition - Predict survival on the Titanic using Excel, Python, Random Forests